Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 Intro Video on Accretion Disk Simulator: https://www.khanacademy.org/science/cosmology-and-astronomy/stellar-life-topic/stellar-life-death-tutorial/v/accreting-mass-due-to-gravity-simulation
 Accretion Disk Simulator in Javascript: https://www.khanacademy.org/cs/challenge-modeling-accretion-disks/1180451277

-Noting the use of the Gish Gallop and multiple ad hominems throughout.
+I'm also noting the use of the Gish Gallop and multiple ad hominems throughout.
+Ad hominems is where you discredit the person rather than their argument ("Yeah well those are good points, but he's a wife beater!" doesn't invalidate the argument)

 > "You attacked your opponent's character or personal traits in an attempt to undermine their argument."